Database Connectivity Errors

 Connection reset by peer MySQL Error

-If you are using the MariaDB JDBC driver to connect to the MySQL database and get an error such as the following:
+If you are using the MariaDB JDBC driver in order to connect to the MySQL database, and you get an error similar to the following:

 Case Sensitivity for Table and Column Names

-If you're using a case-sensitive database for JasperReports Server, table names specified in query strings in the JRXML file of a saved report must match the table names used in the database.
-A mismatch when transferring data from one database to another may cause the capitalization of table names to change.
+Some databases are case-sensitive with respect to table names and will consider “customer” and “Customer” to be two different tables.
+If JasperReports Server is using a case-sensitive database, it’s important that the table names specified in query strings in the JRXML file of a saved report match the actual table names found in the database.
+A mismatch may occur if you are transferring data from one database to another, which may cause the capitalization of table names to change.

-In Linux MySQL, table and column names are case-sensitive.
-You can configure Linux MySQL to be non-case-sensitive by setting the configuration parameter lower_case_table_names to 1 in the my.ini or my.cnf file.
+Under Linux MySQL, table and column names are case-sensitive.
+Linux MySQL can be configured to be non-case-sensitive by setting the configuration parameter lower_case_table_names to 1 in the my.ini or my.cnf file.
 For more information search the MySQL documentation for a section about identifier case sensitivity.

 Table and column names in PostgreSQL are case-sensitive.

 PostgreSQL: Job Scheduling Error

 If the Quartz settings under the PostgreSQL database have not been updated to specify the driver delegate class specific to PostgreSQL you will get errors when you try and run a scheduled report.
 The errors would look similar to the following:

 Error while fetching Quartz runtime information org.quartz.JobPersistenceException: Couldn't obtain triggers: Bad value for type int org.postgresql.util.PSQLException: Bad value for type int